 Climate and Air

-The City of St. Louis has launched several climate initiatives to improve air quality and reduce greenhouse gas emissions caused by building energy consumption and fossil-fueled vehicles.
+The City of St. Louis has launched several initiatives designed to address climate change, improve air quality and reduce greenhouse gas emissions caused by building energy consumption and fossil-fueled vehicles.

 A Greenhouse Gas (GHG) Emissions Inventory is an assessment of the GHG emissions associated with energy consumption for government operations and community sources, leaked refrigerants, fire suppressants, generation from biogenic processes (landfills, wastewater) and other chemical and biological processes.
 The gases being measured include Carbon Dioxide (CO2), Methane (CH4), Nitrous Oxide (N2O), Hydrofluorocarbons (HFCs), Perfluorocarbons (PFCs), and Sulfur Hexafluoride (SF6).
 Conducting a greenhouse gas emissions inventory is important because one cannot effectively reduce what isn't measured.
 Data is used to establish a baseline of information, and then to inform the development and tracking of atmospheric models, strategies, and policies for emissions reductions.
 The GHG emissions inventory is also important because it helps build the context for meaningful sustainability initiatives and identify areas of improvement.